 Christmas dinner is an amazing part of life.
-It's probably the single best meal of the year if done right, and it has the potential to bring whole families together in peace for an hour or so and is generally a solid representation of what Christmas is all about.
-It may sound bold, but it's true.
-With it being enjoyed by so many, however, it's always a good idea to make sure that you're making it as healthy as possible (without sacrificing taste too of course).
+It’s probably the single best meal of the year if done right, and it has the potential to bring whole families together in peace for an hour or so and is generally a solid representation of what Christmas is all about.
+It may sound bold, but it’s true.
+With it being enjoyed by so many, however, it’s always a good idea to make sure that you’re making your Christmas dinner as healthy as possible (without sacrificing taste, too, of course).

 Let’s get stuck in!

 Want to move fast?
 Jump to the right section below.

 We’ll start with the staple of a Christmas dinner, which is, of course is the turkey.
 It’s a titan of a bird to have to cook, and because of that, it’s one of the hardest on the plate to keep healthy.
 It would help if you kept it moist after all, and that’s hard to do without using some of the less healthy tactics, so compromise is definitely the key here.

 An awesome way to do it is by using healthier oils and brines for a start to help keep things juicy but lower in bad fats (here’s the difference).
 Extra virgin olive oil or vegetable oils are a good call, as well as brine.
 Just make sure you’re trying to cut out excess fat where you can.
 It’s tough to do, we know, so do what you can.
 It’s a one-off, after all!

 Next up, roast potatoes.
 They’re one of the best foods out there (in our opinion anyway), but they’re another culprit of easily making your meal full of fat.
 They do have healthy alternatives, though, so take notes!
 It’s not all goose fat and butter roasting!

 Using lighter spray oils is one of the best ways to make this one a healthier option, and if you have a hotter oven, you’ll manage to work things out.
 The balance of heat and lighter oil means crispy potatoes in less time and less fat!
 Winning!